 Earlier this year, the Welshman, who will be one of the speakers at our Cohesive Coaching conference in November, gave us an insight into how the Belgium national team use GPS.

 “Although the players are all used to using GPS, none of it was really in place when we arrived - certainly not to the level we’re using it now," Evans explains.

-“Roberto is a master tactician and loves his technology too,” Evans adds, "the data we get from Apex is extremely accurate, which means we can hopefully find a sweet spot where we're neither overloading nor underloading the players.
+“Roberto is a master tactician and loves his technology too.
+The data we get is extremely accurate, which means we can hopefully find a sweet spot where we're neither overloading nor underloading the players.